-6.27 At Arden Grove Infant and Nursery School we have a named Mental Health Lead.
+6.27 At Wells-next-the-Sea Primary and Nursery School we have a named Mental Health Lead.
 There are clear systems and processes in place for identifying possible mental health problems and work with other agencies as required to respond to these concerns.
 Designated Safeguarding Leads make reference to the 'Mental Health and Behaviour in Schools' DfE guidance for further support.